SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 A Spec application also provides a way to access windows or resources such as icons, and provides abstractions for interactions with the user (inform, error, file, or directory selection).

-Finally an application provides the style used by Spec to style UI elements.
-A default style is available but you can customize it as shown in Chapter *@cha_style@*.
+Finally, an application provides the style used by Spec to style UI elements.
+A default style is available, but you can customize it as shown in Chapter *@cha_style@*.

 You should also define a method to tell what is the main window / presenter to use when running the application.
 Here we specialize the method `start` as follows: